stsaz/phiola/README.md

 # Show meta info on all .wav files inside a directory
 phiola info "My Recordings" -include "*.wav"

+# Create a playlist from all .mp3 files in the directory
+phiola list create "My Music" -include "*.mp3" -o my-music.m3u
 ```

 Currently supported commands: